josephluck/helix-yo-yo/readme.md

-# Helix Inferno
+# Helix yo-yo

 Warning: this isn't a finished library!
 Use with caution.

-For people who like fast, react-like views with architecture from Helix.
+For people who want purely functional UIs with architecture from Helix.

 ## Examples:
 Take a look at [the examples](examples)!